A selection of my Aviation Paintings

 sets out from the dock at Lillabelle Lake, Cochrane, Ontario.

-Below: " Misty Mission " a commissioned work for an upcoming book.
+Below: " Misty Mission " a commissioned work for a book.

 "Misty Mission"